wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 ## 5. Add the zooming ability to the whole timeline

-first, let's create a d3 axis inside the `#zoomer` tag (the following code is pure d3):
+First, let's create a d3 axis inside the `#zoomer` tag (the following code is pure d3):

 {% highlight js %}
-// create a svg element for the zoomer var zoomerSvg = d3.select('#zoomer').append('svg') .attr('width', graphWidth)
+// Create a svg element for the zoomer var zoomerSvg = d3.select('#zoomer').append('svg') .attr('width', graphWidth)
   .attr('height', 30);

-// create the time axis - here a common d3 axis
+// Create the time axis - here a common d3 axis
-// graph must be drawn in order to have `graph.xScale` up to date var xAxis = d3.svg.axis()
+// Graph must be drawn in order to have `graph.xScale` up to date var xAxis = d3.svg.axis()
   .scale(graph.xScale)
   .tickSize(1)